Raymond-95/travelAppDemo/README.md

 Since you may have multiple Gmail calendars, the ideal approach would be to allow users to select their preferred email.
 However, due to time constraints, please update it manually for now.

+**Note: If you are Android user, kindly login to your Gmail Calendar**

 ## Step 2 - Install the dependencies

 ```bash